Home » Indian Polity » Comptroller and Auditor General of India

 The functions of the Comptroller and Auditor General of India encompass:

-1. Audit of Expenditure: Ensuring all expenditure from union and state revenues is audited, focusing on financial aspects and adherence to prescribed laws and procedures.
+1. Audit of Expenditure: Ensuring all expenditures from union and state revenues are audited, focusing on financial aspects and adherence to prescribed laws and procedures.

 2. Audit of Government Undertakings: Auditing commercial ventures of union and state governments, including departmental undertakings, statutory corporations, and government companies.